 So how do you track what you see while you’re running an inspection?
 Well, you grow an extra set of hands, of course!
 Just kidding.
 Actually, we always suggest taking a secondary out with you to your hive if you are able.
 This extra set of hands makes things a breeze if you are working the hive and telling your secondary what to write down.

 For Beepods Beekeepers, you should have your Bar Stand that allows you to set the bar safely down and observe the details.
-Or, if you have a good memory, observe each bar and then write down your notes or use the Healthy Hive Management Software through the members area right by your hive.
+Or, if you have a good memory, observe each bar and then write down your notes or use the Healthy Hive Management Software through the lab right by your hive.

 If you are working a traditional style setup (langstroth), HiveTracks has made some significant improvements on their app, but it still may not be as detailed as you’d like.
 There are others out there as well – we may do a post on those in the future.